vvvv/betadocs/Wiki/Using vvvv/Spreads/Spread Operations.md

 Spread Operations.

-More operations are available and can be found by querying the [NodeBrowser](TODO INTERNALLINK:the-gui#node-browser) for terms describing the desired operation.
+More operations are available and can be found by querying the [Node Browser](xref:eeb8526d-0085-4219-a138-32ac397853f1) for terms describing the desired operation.

 # Datatype independent operations